sagemath/sagewiki_to_gh-2022-10-10/days77.md

   de la salade pour manger autre chose que des calories...

 - Erik: Sake no foil yaki; salmon or chicken (enough for everyone; chicken probably cheaper but salmon tastier IMO), shiitake and shimeji mushrooms, bell peppers (any colors), carrots, scallions, snow peas, onions, soy sauce, mirin, and sake.
 (I will try to bring the mushrooms, soy sauce, mirin, and sake).

+- Luca: Tortano (Neapolitan Easter bread, not for the faint of heart).
+1kg flour, 200g lard (saindoux), levure boulangère, 200g pork graisserons/rillons (can be replaced with dried sausage or similar), 100g provolone cheese or similar (tomme will do), parmigiano, pepper.
+Or I can just make pasta/lasagna, whatever :)

+- Luca: Pastiera (Neapolitan Easter cake), if someone can bring it in a car.

 == Practicalities ==